LaurenDiana16/adapter/certifier_readme.md

 ```
 /certify @agents123 aerospace_engineering
 ```
-2. Currently, the test prompt for aerospace_engineering is hardcoded, this would be moved to a MongoDB database and a query would be used to retrieve the test prompt for the specified skill.
+2. The skill test prompts are stored in a MongoDB database and a query is used to retrieve the test prompt for the specified skill.
 The test prompt is sent to the agent being certified.
 ```
-message_text = "Please provide answers to the following 3 questions. \
-                    1. Can you explain airfoil theory? \
-                    2. What specialized tools are being used in the field right now? \
-                    3. What are some industry standards and practices? \
-                    "
+# Get the target agent to certify
+parts = user_text.split(" ")
+target_agent = parts[1][1:]

+# Use the skill to look up the test prompt and certifier prompt
+skill = parts[2]
+message_text = find_certifier_prompt_for_skill(skill)

 # Send the test prompt to target agent
 result = send_to_agent(target_agent, message_text, conversation_id, {
         'path': current_path,